julflore000/Entr490Model/README.md

 * cleanedGen: represents the maximum generation of that technology at that hour.
 It is assumed thermal tech (coal, gas, nuclear) will not have time dependency, however wind and solar are obviously variable.

+# Model Results

+* See excel sheet for geothermal interacting with NG under LCOE and carbon tax
+* Nuclear never deployed as $129 is too high then highest geothermal LCOE ($115)